Castlery | Apr 13, 2023

-A colour scheme can help tie your furniture together and create a cohesive look.
-You can choose one colour and use different shades of it throughout the room, or choose a complementary colour scheme (colours that are opposite on the colour wheel, like blue and orange).
+A color scheme can help tie your furniture together and create a cohesive look.
+You can choose one color and use different shades of it throughout the room, or choose a complementary color scheme (colors that are opposite on the color wheel, like blue and orange).

-You can also use a neutral colour as a base and then add pops of colour with accent pieces.
+You can also use a neutral color as a base and then add pops of color with accent pieces.

 The Jonathan Leather Sofa with an Ottoman in Taupe.